-- Optimize for execution speed instead of ease of compilation - compilers are good, let them do the hard work - do most important things very well in HW (machine instruction), rest in SW (subroutines) - What are most important things? - Those that consume most of the time (in current systems)
+- Optimize for execution speed instead of ease of compilation - compilers are good, let them do the hard work - do most important things very well in HW (e.g., 1-dim array reference) and the rest in SW (e.g., 3-dim. array references) - What are most important things? - those that consume most of the time (in current systems?) - is this a moving target?